Skip to content

 )

-if mode == "x" and self.exists():
+if "x" in mode and exists_on_cloud:

 raise CloudPathFileExistsError(f"Cannot open existing file ({self}) for creation.")

-# Use streaming I/O if file_cache_mode is streaming
+# Use streaming I/O if file_cache_mode is streaming AND the mode is supported.

-if self.client.file_cache_mode == FileCacheMode.streaming:
+if self.client.file_cache_mode == FileCacheMode.streaming and not _streaming_unsupported:

 # Import here to keep it localized to streaming functionality